 Lybrate.com has a number of highly qualified Gynaecologists in India.
-You will find Gynaecologists with more than 38 years of experience on Lybrate.com.
+You will find Gynaecologists with more than 28 years of experience on Lybrate.com.
 You can find Gynaecologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Ruhani Kantoor

 Caesarean Section Procedure

-Treatment of Gynae Problems
+Treatment Of Pregnancy Problems

 Gynecology Laparoscopy Procedures

 Submit a review for Dr. Ruhani KantoorYour feedback matters!

 My friend has sexual contact & she is scared about getting pregnant.
 So to stop pregnancy what should be done?